Amshra267/Age-Gender-Detection/README.md

 ## DATASET USED

- - We trained Age and Gender from a Gait Rcognition Dataset **TUM-GAID DATASET** which we got from a CS Department Professor from our Institute [Dr. Pratik Chattopadhyay](https://www.iitbhu.ac.in/dept/cse/people/pratikcse).
+ - We trained Age and Gender from a Gait Rcognition Dataset **TUM-GAID DATASET** which we got from a CS Department Professor from our Institute.
 We Also took conset from them for using their dataset in our training.
-PDF Attached [here](data/Authorization.pdf).
  - Trained UNet on Open Source data - [OCHuman Dataset](https://cg.cs.tsinghua.edu.cn/dataset/form.html?dataset=ochuman)
  - Other models and datasets are available open source like coco for object detection.
 Mars dataset.